Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 Now I will go into what I do to provision and update my servers.

 ## Get NixOS on a server
 It isn't really easy to get a NixOS server running, but there are ways to do it.
 The most common way and also what I use is [nixos-anywhere](https://github.com/nix-community/nixos-anywhere).
-This is also a bit confusing in the beginning but just refer to the [Quickstart guide](https://github.com/nix-community/nixos-anywhere/blob/main/docs/quickstart.md) and it should work.
+This is also a bit confusing in the beginning, but just refer to the [Quickstart guide](https://github.com/nix-community/nixos-anywhere/blob/main/docs/quickstart.md) and it should work.

 Parts that I found confusing were:
 - disko-config: Just use the [example lvm config](https://github.com/nix-community/nixos-anywhere-examples/blob/main/disk-config.nix) they provide.
 This should be good enough for most setups.
 - kexec: I tried Debian and that didn't have kexec, but Ubuntu had it, so just stick with Ubuntu for the first OS
 - ARM Mac: Use `--build-on-remote` for ARM Macs because you can't build the NixOS image for `x86` (full command: `nix run github:nix-community/nixos-anywhere -- --build-on-remote --flake ~/repo#hostname root@333.333.333.333`)
-- ARM Mac rebuild: After you successfully ran nixos-anywhere once you can rebuild the host directly.
-On ARM Mac you need to build the system on the host again this the full command I use: `nixos-rebuild switch --flake ~/repo#hostname --build-host "root@333.333.333.333" --target-host "root@333.333.333.333" --fast`
+- ARM Mac rebuild: After you successfully ran nixos-anywhere once, you can rebuild the host directly.
+On an ARM Mac, you need to build the system on the host again.
+This the full command I use: `nixos-rebuild switch --flake ~/repo#hostname --build-host "root@333.333.333.333" --target-host "root@333.333.333.333" --fast`

 ## Secrets
-This is another difficult topic to wrap your head around but it is very important.
-Now that you system is declarative you can't just put your secrets in the config files.
+This is another difficult topic to wrap your head around, but it is very important.
+Now that your system is declarative, you can't just put your secrets in the config files.

 For this you want to use [sops-nix](https://github.com/Mic92/sops-nix).
 I will still try to explain the general idea behind it.

 The files containing the secrets get encrypted with your local key and the key on the host machine.
 So that both you and the host machine can decrypt the secret.
-A key here is an [age-key](https://github.com/FiloSottile/age) but you can use your ed25519 ssh key as an age key.
+A key here is an [age-key](https://github.com/FiloSottile/age), but you can use your ed25519 ssh key as an age key.

 The secrets inside the `secrets.yaml` will then be mounted as files on your system at `/run/secrets/`.
 So every key will be a file with the value of that key.